Jaylen Smith (linebacker)

 Jaylen Smith (born March 1, 2002) is a Canadian professional football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at North Texas.

 Early life

 Jaylen Smith was born on March 1, 2002.
-He left this hometown of Hamilton, Ontario, after graduating from high school.
+He left his hometown of Hamilton, Ontario, after graduating from high school.
 He then spent a postgraduate year at St. Thomas More School in Oakdale, Connecticut, but the season was abbreviated due to the COVID-19 pandemic.
 Smith then spent another postgrad season at IMG Academy in Bradenton, Florida.

 College career

 Smith played college football for the North Texas Mean Green of the University of North Texas from 2021 to 2024, initially joining the team as a walk-on.
 He began his college career as a defensive back.
 Smith played in 13 games during the 2021 season, mostly on special teams, posting eight solo tackles and six assisted tackles.
 He led the team with 12 special teams tackles.
 He played in all 14 games, mostly on special teams again, in 2022, recording seven solo tackles and eight assisted tackles.
 Smith appeared in 12 games, starting four, in 2023, totaling 16 solo tackles, nine assisted tackles, 0.5 sacks, one forced fumble, one interception, and one pass breakup.
 He started all 13 games at outside linebacker as a senior in 2024, recording 44 solo tackles, 62 assisted tackles, one interception, and two pass breakups.
 He led the team in tackles, earning Dave Campbell's Texas Football second-team All-Texas and third-team All-American Athletic Conference honors.